kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 ## Rust software (47w)
-Various applications were written in Rust throughout this project, from a simple guessing game to the use of unix domain sockets and a program which calls C via 'unsafe'.
+Various applications were written in Rust throughout this project, from a simple guessing game to the use of Unix domain sockets and calling C in Rust via 'unsafe'.
 These programs were written with a focus on learning Rust fundamentals while gaining experience with the language itself.

 ### Guessing Game (205w)
 A program where the user must guess a secret number, this example can be used  to demonstrate the similarities and differences between Rust and C. While the overall structure is comparable to that of C, there are distinct changes in syntax that can be observed including the use of 'let' and 'loop' rather than the C method of using the name of the declared type and 'for', 'while' or 'do'.

 As expected, library calls can be found at the start of the program but simply consist of the keyword 'use' alongside a C++-esque library path.
 This may considered an improvement as the library calls are much more brief and clear where, in comparison, C library calls are slightly more cluttered using a special character alongside a string.

 It can also be observed that where C utilises a function - 'printf' - for output, Rust makes use of a macro function (denoted by the use of the exclamation mark).
 Gathering input also differs, with Rusts 'stdin' calling both 'read_line' to read the input and 'expect' to simplify error handling.
-This case of error handling is more convenient than that of C++ with its try-catch-finally block and the C approach of checking an error code with an 'if' statement.
+This case of error handling may be considered more convenient than that of C++ with its try-catch-finally block and the C approach of checking an error code with an 'if' statement.

 ### BMI Calculator